 Chimso Okoji is an associate in the litigation and enforcement practice group.
-He focuses his practice on complex litigation at the trial, appellate, and administrative levels.
-In addition, Chimso has particular experience counseling clients on internal and government investigations in a wide range of subject matters, including the False Claims Act and Federal securities laws.
-He also maintains an active pro bono practice, representing clients in the District of Columbia courts in criminal and landlord-tenant matters, in addition to victims of domestic violence.
+He focuses his practice on business and securities litigation, including corporate governance and shareholder suits, deal-related litigation, securities enforcement matters, and other complex commercial disputes at the trial and appellate levels.
+In addition, Chimso has considerable experience counseling clients on internal and government investigations in a wide range of subject areas.

-- Representing an executive in litigation against the SEC regarding allegations of insider trading.
+- Represented a chief executive officer in litigation against the SEC regarding allegations of insider trading.

-- Representing several mutual fund investment advisers against claims of excessive fees under Section 36(b) of the Investment Company Act of 1940.
+- Represented several mutual fund investment advisers against claims of excessive fees under Section 36(b) of the Investment Company Act.

 - Represented the Pharmaceutical Research and Manufacturers of America (PhRMA) as amicus curiae in the U.S. Supreme Court in a case concerning the False Claims Act.

 - Represented an officer and director in advancement litigation, including on appeal to the Delaware Supreme Court.

 - Regularly represents private equity, investment management, and public company clients in SEC inquires and enforcement actions involving a range of issues, including insider trading, accounting fraud and other disclosure issues.